This article was originally published in the CACE Blog on October 2, 2019.

 In some cases, students have already had an experience of a concept, but have not yet named it.
 The kindergarten child experiences subtraction when she loses a mitten.
 The eighth grader experiences the greenhouse effect when she gets into a car on a sunny summer day after being in the mall for three hours.
 The high school kicker on the football team has experienced parabola as he judges a kick for height and distance.
 If I can connect a new concept to an experience they have already had, I am sure to get an “Aha!”

 Sometimes I have to create an opportunity for them to experience something before I introduce the concept.
 Maybe they have a collection of some kind: cards, coins, stamps (do they even know what stamps are anymore?).
 Why are some of these items worth more than others?
 Supply and demand.
-Students better understand new concepts if they can connect them to their own experience.
+Students better understand new concepts if they can connect them to their own experiences.

 What connection does this concept have to others?
 Is there a principle in the specific that leads to something universal?